 Your diet is supposed to include so many vitamins and minerals and anti-inflammatories and antioxidants and more!
 If you want to elevate your way of eating for higher energy and vibrant health, you'll need to select some powerhouse food choices.
 Follow this guide to learn where to start.

-Do you want to elevate your way of eating for higher energy and vibrant health?
 Let’s review—from a holistic perspective—different practices that may be affecting the nutritional density of food, then let’s explore ways you can raise the bar on the energy-rich but nutrient poor standard American diet (SAD).

 A Holistic View

 For starters, what does nutrient density mean?
 Nutrient-dense foods are typically real and unprocessed foods, and have not been chemically altered or filled with synthetic ingredients.
 When it comes to foods and food products, many items are labeled with health and nutrition claims.
 Although the original food labeling concept was well intended, questions around food safety and food production practices have come into question over the years.
 Along with the rise of large-scale monoculture farms has come the use of many chemical pesticides and fertilizers for a small number of genetically engineered crops; the nutritional value of these foods and the ecosystems you depend on is compromised.